 Every type of lighting you put in your home needs to have a purpose.
 According to the American Lighting Association, there are three basic types of lighting, and each type has a purpose.

 Ambient lighting or general lighting aims to provide the area with overall illumination.
 In the living room, the chandelier is often the ambient lighting fixture of choice.
-Some types of wall mounted fixtures like track lights also provide the primary source of ambient lighting outdoors.
+Some types of wall-mounted fixtures like track lights also provide the primary source of ambient lighting outdoors.

 Task lighting, on the other hand, provides illumination in carrying out specific tasks.
 Bedside lamps allow for reading while pendant lights over the kitchen island illuminate the counter when preparing food.
 Task lighting fixtures in the living room include floor lamps and table lamps.

 Lastly, there is accent lighting.
 The primary purpose of accent lights is to highlight the focal areas of your home.
 Accent lamps help create visual interest and set the mood in a room or area.
-Accent lighting includes track lights and recessed lighting fixtures commonly mounted to highlight artwork, sculptures and collections on display.
+Accent lighting includes track lights and recessed lighting fixtures commonly mounted to highlight artwork, sculptures, and collections on display.

-Theme of Your Home
+The theme of Your Home

 For instance, modern and contemporary kitchens sport stainless steel appliances and industrial-looking accessories.
 Hanging metal and stainless-steel pendant lights will reinforce this look.
 Or, a shabby-chic looking bedroom will benefit from bedside lamps with linen and ribbon shades and wooden bases, for instance.